vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/materials.md

 When we create the descriptor set, there are some textures we want to bind, and the uniform buffer with the color factors and other properties.
 We will hold those in the MaterialResources struct, so that its easy to send them to the write_material function.

-The `build_pipelines` function will compile the pipelines. `clear_resources` will delete everything, and write_material is where we will create the descriptor set and return a fully built MaterialData struct we can then use when rendering.
+The `build_pipelines` function will compile the pipelines. `clear_resources` will delete everything, and write_material is where we will create the descriptor set and return a fully built MaterialInstance struct we can then use when rendering.

 Lets look at the implementation of those functions.